Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Having grown up with three older brothers and seven older male cousins in a neighborhood without girls has given me a unique perspective of self-confidence and wanting to prove oneself.
 Not only have I lived through the challenges of being the only girl, but the youngest in the chaos of it all.
 That is why in Josie Lynn and the Gigantic Jump, she plans ways to prove herself to be worthy of her older brothers, only to learn that it doesn’t matter what they think after all.
 It only matters what she thinks of herself.

 Then end the article by thanking them for their time and consideration.

-So good luck in your writing endeavors.
-Now you have the tools to write a query, you already have the tools to write an article/story/novel; so now get the courage and send out your work!
+Good luck with your writing endeavors.
+Now you have the tools to write a query; you already have the means to write an article/story/novel, so now get the courage and send out your work!

 © 2010 Angela Michelle Schultz

 Angela Michelle Schultz (author) from United States on April 13, 2012: